Viatorus/emio/docs/API.md

 type        ::=  "b" | "B" | "c" | "d" | "o" | "s" | "x" | "X" | "e" | "E" | "f" | "F" | "g" | "G"
 ```

-The format string syntax is validated at compile-time.
-If a runtime format string is required, the string must be
+The syntax of the format string is validated at compile-time.
+If a validation at runtime is required, the string
-wrapped inside a `runtime_string` object.
+must be wrapped inside a `runtime_string` object.
 There is a simple helper function for that:

 `runtime(string_view) -> runtime_string`